 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the OpenCart.
+Next, we will need to log in to the MariaDB console and create a database for OpenCart.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for OpenCart installation: